bacrossland/sublease/README.md

     $ gem install sublease

+Finally, install the Sublease configuration file.
+This will add config/initializers/sublease.rb to you application.

+    $ rails generate sublease:install

 ## Usage

-Simple version.
-Data is immutable unless attrib for overriding is set.

-Tenant Model has_many_subleases(:lodger)
-Lodger Model sublease_belongs_to (:tenant)
+### Models

+Sublease works by create controlled has_many and belongs_to relationships between your tenant and any other model.
+The has_many_subleases model should inherit from Sublease::Tenant and the belongs_to_subleases model should inherit from Sublease::Lodger.

+    class Tenant < Sublease::Tenant
+      has_many_subleases(:lodgers)
+    end

+    class Lodger < Sublease::Lodger
+      belongs_to_sublease(:tenant)
+    end

+The relationships work just like normal has_many and belongs_to ActiveRecord Relationships even taking the same options.
+The difference is that the relationship is immutable and all dependencies on the relationship are overridden to call the destroy method.
+This is to ensure that all callback are called on the model in the event of a delete or destroy method call.

+### Controllers

+Sublease can change your tenant on the fly based on a requests subdomain, domain, or both.
+This switching is handled in any controller you want by including Sublease::TenantSwitcher.
+In the example below, we include it into ApplicationController which means that every controller in the application will check the request to make sure the correct tenant is set.
+You might not want every request to a controller checking to set the tenant so make sure you only add it to the controllers that need it.

+    class ApplicationController < ActionController::Base
+      # Prevent CSRF attacks by raising an exception.
+      # For APIs, you may want to use :null_session instead.
+      protect_from_forgery with: :exception

+      include Sublease::TenantSwitcher
+    end

+## Configuration

+Sublease can be configured to set a default subdomain and/or domain.
+It can also be configured to determine by which method to switch the tenant: subdomain, domain, or subdomain and domain.
+See config/initializers/sublease.rb for all options.

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bundle` to install dependencies.
 Then, run `rake test` to run the tests.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing